harttle/liquidjs/docs/source/tutorials/contribution-guidelines.md

 ## Financial Support

 LiquidJS is Open Source and Free.
 To help it live and thrive, please consider contribute on [Open Collective][oc] or [Patreon][pt].
 To acknowledge your contribution, your name and avatar will be listed here, on LiquidJS [homepage](https://liquidjs.com/) and on [Github README][liquidjs].
+Please provide your Github ID by openning an issue or contacting me through Twitter (harttleharttle), I can help add you into [the contributors table](https://github.com/harttle/liquidjs#contributors-).

 ### Backers
 If you personally like LiquidJS and find it's useful to you, you can become a backer!